-- Galileo.
-(1564 – 1642) Creating one of the first modern telescope, Galileo revolutionised our understanding of the world successfully proving the earth revolved around the sun and not the other way around.
-His work Two New Sciences laid ground work for science of Kinetics and strength of materiels.
+Galileo (1564 – 1642) Creating one of the first modern telescope, Galileo revolutionised our understanding of the world successfully proving the earth revolved around the sun and not the other way around.
+His work Two New Sciences laid ground work for science of Kinetics and strength of materials.

 Chemist who discovered nuclear fission (1939).
 Pioneering scientist in the field of radio-chemistry.
 Discovered radio-active elements and nuclear isomerism (1921).
 Awarded Nobel Prize for Chemistry (1944)

 Nikola Tesla (1856 –1943) – Work on electro-magnetism and AC current.
 Credited with many patents from electricity to radio transmission.